SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cato-networks-source.md

 ## Prerequisites

 1. In the Cato Management Application, only account administrators with the **Editor** privilege can generate keys.
 (CMA).
-1. For ingesting security events you need to enable the events feeds in your account.
-Follow the below-mentioned steps to enable events feed:
+1. To ingest security events, you must enable the events feeds on your account.
+To enable the events feed, follow the steps below:

     - In the navigation panel, select **System > API Access Management**.
     - Select **Event Feed Enabled**. <br/>After this, your account starts sending events to the Cato API server. <br/><img src={useBaseUrl('img/send-data/cato-c2c/cato-networks-enable-events-feed.png')} alt="cato-networks-enable-events-feed.png" width="700" />